mayurwarungase11/devops-knowledge-hub/linux/linux-interview-questions.md

 Learn how Linux manages users and groups.
 This section covers user accounts, groups, sudo access, password management, and user administration from an interview perspective.

 ---

+# Q39.
+What is a User in Linux?

+**Difficulty:** 🟢 Beginner

+**Interview Frequency:** ⭐⭐⭐⭐⭐

+---

+## 🎤 Interview Answer

+A **user** in Linux is an account that allows someone to log in and use the system.

+Every user has their own username, password, home directory, and permissions that determine what they can access.

+Linux uses user accounts to keep the system secure and to make sure each person has the right level of access.

+**In simple words, a user is an identity that Linux uses to identify who is accessing the system and what they're allowed to do.**

+---